 How to Spot a Fake Smile

-In situations where trust is important to us, we pay close attention to a person’s smile
+In situations where trust is important to us, we pay close attention to a person’s smile.

-Studies show that in situations where trust is important to us (which is exactly the case if someone is trying to sell us something on video), we pay close attention to a person’s smile.
+At the time of writing studies show that in situations where trust is important to us (which is exactly the case if someone is trying to sell us something on video), we pay close attention to a person’s smile.

 A genuine smile is generated by the subconscious brain (called a Duchenne smile after the French Physicist who used electric currents to stimulate the facial muscles of his subjects).

 Humans have evolved the ability to distinguish real vs. fake smiles over countless generations.
 A mere three seconds is all it takes for us to make a judgment about whether a person is a friend or a foe, and whether or not we should trust them.

 If someone is smiling a warm genuine smile, we can’t help ourselves; our subconscious brain makes us want to smile back at them and we want to automatically trust them.
 This is not the case when we see a fake smile, however.
 When we spot a fake smile we automatically question the trustworthiness of the person.

-How to Warm up Your Smile
+Important: Warm Up Your Smile